Expensify/App/.github/PULL_REQUEST_TEMPLATE.md

     - [ ] I verified that any callback methods that were added or modified are named for what the method does and never what callback they handle (i.e. `toggleReport` and not `onIconClick`)
     - [ ] I verified that comments were added to code that is not self explanatory
     - [ ] I verified that any new or modified comments were clear, correct English, and explained "why" the code was doing something instead of only explaining "what" the code was doing.
-    - [ ] I verified any copy / text shown in the product is localized by adding it to `src/languages/*` files and useing the translation methods
+    - [ ] I verified any copy / text shown in the product is localized by adding it to `src/languages/*` files and using the [translation method](https://github.com/Expensify/App/blob/4bd99402cebdf4d7394e0d1f260879ea238197eb/src/components/withLocalize.js#L60)
-    - [ ] I verified all numbers, amounts and dates shown to in the product are using the localization methods
+    - [ ] I verified all numbers, amounts, dates and phone numbers shown to in the product are using the [localization methods](https://github.com/Expensify/App/blob/4bd99402cebdf4d7394e0d1f260879ea238197eb/src/components/withLocalize.js#L60-L68)
     - [ ] I verified any copy / text that was added to the app is correct English and approved by marketing by adding the `Waiting for Copy` label for a copy review on the original GH to get the correct copy.
     - [ ] I verified proper file naming conventions were followed for any new files or renamed files.
 All non-platform specific files are named after what they export and are not named "index.js".
 All platform-specific files are named for the platform the code supports as outlined in the README.
     - [ ] I verified the JSDocs style guidelines (in [`STYLE.md`](https://github.com/Expensify/App/blob/main/contributingGuides/STYLE.md#jsdocs)) were followed